 - The invasive nature of collecting the samples for drug testing makes it the least desirable method.

-- The window period for a blood test is relatively short.
+- The window period for a blood test is quite short.
 It cannot detect drug metabolites beyond a 12-hour timeframe.

 - Blood is not a stable specimen.
-This means that it requires a lot more care to transport and store the specimen, adding to the already high costs when using this method.
+This means that it requires a lot more care to transport and store the specimen, adding to the costs that are already high when using this method.

-Saliva drug test kits are one of the latest drug testing options.
+Saliva drug test kits is one of the latest drug testing options.
 It involves the testing of oral fluids collected from a person.
+There is no prospect of tampering with the sample because the collection is typically done by a professional conducting the test using a swab.
 The method of collecting samples for a saliva drug test kit is convenient but also mildly invasive.

 - It provides an accurate measure of drug use in a person.

-- It can accurately detect the presence of several illicit substances.
+- It is able to accurately detect the presence of several illicit substances.

-- It is effortless to collect the sample.
+- It is very easy to collect the sample.

 - It is unable to measure the frequency of drug use.

-- Saliva drug test kits can no longer detect some drugs after three days of last use.
+- There are drugs which can no longer detected by saliva drug test kits after three days of last use.
 It only has a detection window of 48 hours.

 - Drugs and metabolites do not stay in the saliva as long as they do in other specimens collected from the human body.